 9. Ear pulling and cheek rubbing

-Babies whose teeth are coming out may rub their cheeks and ears.
+Teething babies may rub their cheeks and ears.
 This is because gums, ears, and chins share nerve ways meaning pain in the gum can be felt in other parts as well.

 Baby Teething fever

 Whether or not teething causes fever is something that doctors and mothers are yet to conclude.
 Experts have observed a rise in fever especially when the first tooth is popping.
 However, it is just a low-grade fever and not a high fever.
 Parents are advised not to blame their kids fever on teething as she/he may be suffering from another illness.
 When you observe the body temperature of the child is abnormal, seek medical assistance.

 When should my child see the dentist?